ansell/csvsum/README.md

 # Changelog

+## 2016-03-04
+* Add helper function for getting the mapped value for a column in the current line, "outCol('outputColumnName')"

 ## 2016-03-02
 * Add ability to filter lines in Javascript using a new function, "filter()"
 * Add helper function for getting the value for a column in the current line, "col('columnName')"